LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L1/ex-1.rst

 Use common sense to structure your Jupyter Notebook file cells according to solving the problems from this exercise.
 Include comments in order to document your functions and codes.

-- Don't forget to check out the `hints for this week's exercise <exercise-1-hints.html>`_ if you're having trouble.
+- Don't forget to check out the `hints for this lesson's exercise <exercise-1-hints.html>`_ if you're having trouble.

 - Scores on this exercise are out of **10 points**.